opinti/spectral-multifidelity/README.md

 Let's take a look at the results obtained with a high-fidelity data acquisition strategy based on clustering.
 We notice how in this case the multi-fidelity data (in blue, in the center figure) are closer to the "underlying truth", i.e. the high-fidelity dataset (in red, on the right).
-Note that the model had only access to the high-fidelity data corresponding to the clusters centroids (shown on the left-most plot, "HF training data").
+Note that the model had only access to the high-fidelity data corresponding to the clusters centroids (shown in the left-most plot, "HF training data").

 ```python
 ## Plot results